AdaCore/gnatstudio/docs/users_guide/debugging.rst

 .. index:: menu; debug --> initialize
 .. index:: menu; debug --> debug --> load file

-To start a debug session, go to the :menuselection:`Debug --> Initialize` menu and choose either the name of your executable, if you specified the name of your main program(s) in the project properties, or start an empty debug session using the :menuselection:`<no main file>` menu.
+To start a debug session, click on the :guilabel:`Debug` button in the main toolbar or go to the :menuselection:`Debug --> Initialize` menu and choose either the name of your executable, if you specified the name of your main program(s) in the project properties, or start an empty debug session using the :menuselection:`<no main file>` menu.
 You can then